 Prince Rajaram II of Kohlapur, India

 Prince Rajaram Chattrapati, was the King of the city of Kohlapur which is located in the state of Maharashtra, India.
 The Maharaja or the Great King was the only one of his time to be a modern monarch and travel out of India.
-During his short reign, he was traveling to the British Isles to meet the Queen and also complete his education.
+During his short reign, he traveled to the British Isles to meet the Queen and eventually also complete his education.
 During his travel, he caught an unusual illness and had to rush to cross the Alps and parts of Bolzano (as mentioned in his diary) to reach the Tuscan capital of Florence!!

 The Last Rites

 Interestingly, in 1872 a monument was constructed to commemorate the young Prince.
-The statue, a large bust) is now part of the Parco delle Cascine (Cascine Park) in Florence.
+The statue, a large bust, is now part of the Parco delle Cascine (Cascine Park) in Florence.
+The bust is in-scripted in 4 languages- English, Italian, Punjabi and Hindi.
 It was designed and carved by Charles Francis Fuller.
-Decades later, a bridge close by aptly named “Ponte all’Indiano“(Bridge of the Indian).
+Decades later, a bridge was aptly named “Ponte all’Indiano“(Bridge of the Indian).

-The bust is in-scripted in 4 languages- English, Italian, Punjabi and Hindi.
 I had the pleasure to see this myself and learn the history of this fascinating Prince from my friend Piero!

 Piazzale delle Cascine, 50144 Firenze FI, Italy